xapian/xapian-gsoc-proposal/proposal.rst

   * The procedure to add support for these libraries is understood to be similar to each other and should follow the same method as described in detail in Phase 1 for libarchive.
   * Libraries proposed :

     * `libcdr <https://wiki.documentfoundation.org/DLP/Libraries/libcdr>`_ : This is for CorelDRAW.
-This includes  file formats like .cdr, .cmx (8 days)
+This includes  file formats like .cdr, .cmx.
+(8 days)
-    * `libfreehand <https://wiki.documentfoundation.org/DLP/Libraries/libfreehand>`_  : This is used for Adobe FreeHand (6 days)
+    * `libfreehand <https://wiki.documentfoundation.org/DLP/Libraries/libfreehand>`_  : This is used for Adobe FreeHand.
+(6 days)
     * `libzmf <https://wiki.documentfoundation.org/DLP/Libraries/libzmf>`_ : Zoner Callisto/Draw import library.
-This includes file extensions such as .zmf (6 days)
+This includes file extensions such as .zmf.
+(6 days)

-    * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner
+    * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner.